Cumulants in Noncommutative Probability Theory IV. De Finetti's Theorem and $L^p$-Inequalities: Preliminaries and statement of main result

-implies that $\psi(X)=0$ and if $X$ appears as a singleton in some word, then the expectation of the word vanishes.
-Indeed, if~$X_j=X$ and the index $h(j)$ appears only once in the range of the index function $h$, then we may condition on $\alg{A}_{h(j)}$ and obtain
+and by faithfulness this implies that $\psit(X^{(1)})=0$ Now if $X$ appears as a singleton in some word, then the expectation of the word vanishes.
+Indeed, if~$X_j=X$ and the index $h(j)$ appears only once in the range of the index function $h$, then we may condition on $\alg{A}_{h(j)}$ (see Proposition~\ref{def:Generalcumulant4:Speicherspsipi} below) and obtain

-\item Let $X_1$, $X_2$,\ldots $X_n\in\alg{A}$ and $h:[n]\to\IN$ be an index function such that $h(j)$ is a singleton and assume that~$\phi({X_j^{(1)}}^*X_j^{(2)})=0$.
-We have to show that $\phi(X_1^{(h(1))}\dotsm X_n^{(h(n))})$ vanishes.
+\item Let $X_1$, $X_2$,\ldots,$X_n\in\alg{A}$ and $h:[n]\to\IN$ be an index function such that $h(j)$ is a singleton and assume that~$\phit({X_j^{(1)}}^*X_j^{(2)})=0$.
+We have to show that $\phit(X_1^{(h(1))}\dotsm X_n^{(h(n))})$ vanishes.
 By traciality we may assume without loss of generality that $j=n$.
 Then we may apply the Cauchy-Schwarz inequality of Corollary~\ref{cor:GeneralCumulant4:exchCSdifferentindices} and with any index function $h'$ whose range is disjoint from that of $h$ we obtain

 \end{enumerate} \end{proof}